JuraxH/mst-bench/README.md

 # mst-bench
 ## deps
-Requires Boost to be installed and c++ compiler with c++20 support.
+Requires CMake 3.20+ and c++ compiler with c++20 support.
 ## building
+Because the build needs boost, takes about half an hour to configure and build.
 ```
 cmake -B build -S .
 cmake --build build